 According to others, cicerchiata is instead a sweet from the Marches.

-The cake uses a dough of flour, eggs, and olive oil, in some butter and sugar, liqueur, or lemon juice.
-This dough is obtained with small balls of about one centimeter in diameter fried in olive oil or lard.
-Drained, they are mixed with hot honey and arranged in a circle.
+The cake uses flour, eggs, and olive oil, in some butter and sugar, liqueur, or lemon juice.
+This dough is obtained with tiny balls of about one centimeter in diameter fried in olive oil or lard.
+So drained, they are mixed with hot honey and arranged in a circle.
 As the honey cools, it cements the balls together and gives solidity to the structure.
-As it often happens with traditional and ancient sweets, some variants add different ingredients to the basic recipe.
+Some variants add different ingredients to the basic recipe, as it often happens with traditional and ancient sweets.

 The etymology of the name

 In all probability, the name cicerchiata has medieval origins.
-It is supposed to derive from cicerchia (Lathyrus sativus), a legume similar to peas (Pisum sativum) and to chickpeas (Cicer arietinum), very common at that time in the Umbrian – Marches area and also in southern Italy; still today, it is cultivated in Latium, Marches, Umbria, Molise, and Apulia, not on a large scale, but as a typical specialty.
+It derives from cicerchia (Lathyrus sativus), a legume similar to peas (Pisum sativum), and chickpeas (Cicer arietinum).
+They are very common at that time in the Umbrian – Marches area and also in southern Italy.
+Still, today, it is cultivated in Latium, Marches, Umbria, Molise, and Apulia, not on a large scale but as a typical specialty.
 According to what has been said, the meaning of “cicerchiata” would therefore be that of “pile of cicerchie.”